 The questions are endless, because everything is new!
 Don’t worry, mama.
 I got you covered.

 The truth is that your newborn won’t have consistent sleep patterns like older babies.
 He’s not developmentally ready for that just yet.
-But there’s plenty you can do to help baby sleep well.
+But there’s plenty you can do to help your baby sleep well.

 This post may contain affiliate links.